-For example, we know a couple of well known businesses in pharmaceuticals and medical only just hiring their first digital person.
+For example, we know a couple of well known businesses in pharmaceuticals and medical only just hiring their first digital manager.
 And who have their websites managed by head office overseas.
-What’s that about?

 These businesses define e-Commerce roles that stretch across marketing, sales, design, code development, system integration and commercial acumen.
 And believe us, there’s very few people who have ALL those skills.
 And if they do, they’re probably working for themselves.

 Add to that the many start-up businesses advertising for e-Commerce specialists, who at least seem to know what they’re looking for.
 But, people we know in the industry tell us when they follow up on those roles, the salaries and benefits on offer fall way behind the most established businesses.
 Like, way, way behind.

 The e-Commerce people challenge.